2025 Mexican protests

-In November 2025, a series of anti-government demonstrations were held across Mexico following the assassination of Uruapan mayor Carlos Manzo.
+In November and December 2025, a series of anti-government demonstrations was held across Mexico following the assassination of Uruapan mayor Carlos Manzo.
 The protests expressed dissatisfaction with the administration of President Claudia Sheinbaum, particularly over the federal response to drug-related violence and alleged official negligence.

-Demonstrations took place in major cities and varied in scale and tone, ranging from peaceful marches and vigils to episodes of vandalism and confrontations with security forces.
+The largest demonstration, on 15 November, drew about 17,000 people in Mexico City; a black bloc of roughly 1,000 masked protesters tore down barriers outside the National Palace, triggering clashes in which riot police used tear gas and stun grenades.
+More than a hundred people were injured, most of them police officers, a government building was attacked in Guadalajara, and 64 people were arrested in the two cities.
+Two further marches in Mexico City, on 20 November and 14 December, drew a few hundred participants each as turnout fell sharply.
+The authenticity of the protests' origins has been questioned by the government and some international media.

 Background

 Cartel violence

 Since the launch of the Mexican drug war in 2006 under Felipe Calderón, the country has experienced sustained escalation in cartel-related violence and insecurity.
 Subsequent federal administrations continued to confront organized crime, though with differing strategies.
 During the presidency of Andrés Manuel López Obrador, the security approach known as "abrazos, no balazos" (lit. 'hugs, not bullets') sought to reduce violence through social programs and limited use of force; however, although the homicide rate declined, the total number of deaths exceeded those recorded under any previous administration.

 During the administration of Claudia Sheinbaum, the government adopted a more hard-handed approach toward organized crime, intensifying high-profile arrests, drug seizures, and military operations against cartels, which marked a shift from the previous administration's approach.
 While the administration reported a 25 percent decrease in homicides nationwide in the first months of 2025 compared to the previous year, other forms of criminal activity, such as extortion and number of disappearances, have increased.
 High-profile cases of disappearances, continued discoveries of clandestine sites, and localized surges in cartel violence have remained sources of public concern.

 In 2020, federal states such as Guanajuato, Zacatecas, Michoacán, Jalisco, and Querétaro were regarded as the most violent states in Mexico.
 In 2023, Mexico recorded 23.3 murders per 100,000 inhabitants.